Imrglop/GCD-AntiCheat-Old/README.md

 To edit the config, you can either edit the script itself, or to edit the ingame config do /function gcd/help

 It will show you how to edit the config ingame.
 To view the config, do /tag @s add GCDConfig

+(Notice: If you have movement check on and want to teleport a player upwards or to a close place, give the player tag `speedFlag` first)

 # Flags